National Highway 751D (India)

 National Highway 751D, commonly referred to as NH 751D is a national highway in India.
-It is a secondary route of National Highway 51.
-NH-751D runs in the state of Gujarat in India.
+It is a secondary route of National Highway 51. passes through Vadodara district- Anand district-Kheda district- Ahmedabad district.NH-751D runs in the state of Gujarat in India.

 Route

 NH751D connects Vataman Chowk, Fatepura, Valandapura, Indranaj, Tarapur, Lakulesh Nagar and Dharmaj in the state of Gujarat.